 Don’t Give Up On Your Goals: Motivation Monday

-I’m nearing the ending stages, and I am now deep in the throes of editing, revising, and addressing my editor’s comments.
+I’m nearing the ending stages and am now deep in the throes of editing, revising, and addressing my editor’s comments.

 Rather, it’s taking the comments, criticisms, and suggestions from my readers, incorporating them into my work, and turning it into a finished product of which I am proud.

-I swear somedays I actually undo the progress I made the day before; it’s on these days in particular that I feel like throwing in the towel.
+I swear somedays I actually undo the progress I made the day before; it’s on those days in particular that I feel like throwing in the towel.

 I didn’t come this far only to come this far.

 Nevertheless, my imperfect labor of love will be something in which I take pride.
 If anything, it will be a tangible product that represents all of the figurative blood and literal sweat and tears that went into making it.

 I didn’t come this far only to come this far.
 I will finish.